MaorBezalel/interactive-rating-component/README.md

 In the "Rating" state, users can click on the rating points to select their desired rating, and the chosen rating is visually highlighted.<br>
 After clicking the "Submit" button, the component transitions to the "Thank You" state, displaying the selected rating and expressing gratitude to the user.

-**The project is developed using semantic HTML5 for the structure, CSS for styling and layout, and JavaScript for interactivity.**
+**The project was developed using semantic HTML5 for the structure, CSS for styling and layout, and JavaScript for interactivity.**

 ### Key Features